In an increasingly competitive marketplace, the sales team is continually expected to perform.

 Use this list to trigger your candidate to open up and share their thoughts so you can determine if they’ve got the makings of the next sales superstar for your growing sales team.

 Once you’ve added new sales reps to your team, you’re going to want to make sure they are well trained.
-One of the best ways to ramp up your new hire is to sign up for our free two week email course called “Sales Pipeline Academy” where our co-founder Timo Rein teaches you a series of simple, practical and actionable lessons on how to make more sales.
+One of the best ways to ramp up your new hire is to sign up for our free two week email course called “Sales Pipeline Course” where our co-founder Timo Rein teaches you a series of simple, practical and actionable lessons on how to make more sales.

 Want to learn more sales skills?
 Why not read some of our guides on sales dashboards, sales email follow ups and cold calling scripts.